 The keto diet is very low in carbohydrates, and over time when the amount of carbohydrates is limited, then fat begins to break down.

 Deprivation of carbohydrates, makes your body burn all the stored glucose, and glycogen as well.
-Which soon becomes depleted, and then nothing is left to burn but fat and proteins in the form of body muscles.
+Which become depleted, and then nothing is left to burn but fat and proteins in the form of body muscles.
 That is why in extreme starvation there’s both fat and muscle loss.

 The benefits include;